The Beach Boys

 You can capsulize most pop music acts by reciting how many hits they’ve had and how many millions of albums they’ve sold.
 But these conventional measurements fall short when you’re assessing the impact of The Beach Boys.
-To be sure, this band has birthed a torrent of hit singles and sold albums by the tens of millions.
-But its greater significance lies in the fact that it changed the musical landscape so profoundly that every pop act since has been in its debt.
+This band has birthed a torrent of hit singles and sold albums by the tens of millions.
+But its greater significance lies in the fact that The Beach Boys’ songs have forever changed the musical landscape, profoundly influencing countless performing artists to follow.

-Happily for us all, The Beach Boys continue to create and perform with the same bold imagination and style that marked their explosive debut over 50 years ago.
-And now in 2013, their Capitol Records release, Sounds of Summer (RIAA certified triple platinum with over three million in sales and climbing), and it’s companion The Warmth of the Sun marks a resurgence in Beach Boys interest that has again rocked the world.
+The Beach Boys have continued to create and perform with the same bold imagination and style that marked their explosive debut over 50 years ago.
+In 2013, their Capitol Records release, Sounds of Summer (RIAA certified triple platinum with over three million in sales and climbing), and its companion The Warmth of the Sun marked a resurgence in Beach Boys interest that again rocked the world.

-Even more than the Beatles, The Beach Boys found through their music the key to unfading youth— and they made copies for everyone.
+The Beach Boys found through their music the key to unfading youth— and they made copies for everyone.
 To these guys, the beach isn’t just a place where the surf comes to play— it’s where life is renewed and made whole again.

 Love’s role as the band’s front man sometimes overshadows his stature as one of rock’s foremost songwriters.
 “Surfin’,” The Beach Boys’ first hit came from his pen.
 With his cousin, Brian Wilson, Love wrote the classics “Fun, Fun, Fun,” “I Get Around,” “Help Me Rhonda,” “California Girls” and the Grammy nominated “Good Vibrations.”
 Years later, he showed he still had the lyrical chops by co-writing the irresistible and chart-topping “Kokomo.”